Ride the Wild Surf: Shooting

-Hedda Hopper reported Hunter "didn't endear himself to the other surfers when he didn't like his dormitory quarters and got himself and apartment" and "they tell me Jim Mitchum is trying to act like his father."
+Hedda Hopper reported Hunter "didn't endear himself to the other surfers when he didn't like his dormitory quarters and got himself an apartment" and "they tell me Jim Mitchum is trying to act like his father."

 Don Taylor's mother died during the shoot so Phil Karlson took over directing for three days.
 Tab Hunter had enjoyed working with Karlson on Gunman's Walk and arranged for the schedule to be changed so Karlson could direct a scene where Hunter's character argues with Hart's character's mother.
 "It was the only half decent scene I had," wrote Hunter.
 "Karlson was a true pro and I was happy to work with him again, however briefly."

 Surfers Miki Dora, Greg Noll and Butch Van Artsdalen performed a large part of the surfing seen in the film.

 "It was extremely hard to photograph," said Fabian.
 "Boats can't ride along with the big waves when they break and how do you hit your mark in the water?
 Everyone in the cast had coral cuts; live coral is infectious when embedded in the flesh.
 The scar on my foot will be with me for life."

 Hunter said the film "may not have had dialogue by Tennessee Williams but it was work and I was glad to have it.
 Some of my callow colleagues however had yet to learn how fleeting it all can be.
 Making a film about the hang loose carefree surfing life was an excuse for some of them to waste time and money clowning around, intentionally screwing up takes."
 Hunter says he scolded the cast, causing the crew to applaud.
 "I was now officially the Old Fart on set," he wrote later.

 Footage of Hunter, Brown and Fabian on surfboards was shot on the Columbia backlot, using back projection.
 "It's amazing to think anyone was taken in by this pasted-together version of surfer culture," said Hunter.

 Music

 The soundtrack was composed by Stu Phillips - it was the third film score he had ever composed.
 Phillips also founded Colpix Records and produced hits for Nina Simone, The Skyliners and one of Ride the Wild Surfs stars, Shelley Fabares.

-The title song was written by Jan Berry, Brian Wilson, and Roger Christian, and recorded by Jan & Dean becoming a Top 20 national hit, reaching Billboard's #16 spot.
+The title song was written by Jan Berry, Brian Wilson, and Roger Christian, and recorded by Jan & Dean becoming a Top 20 national hit, reaching number 16 on the Billboard Hot 100.